Jarred Kelenic Player Props: Mariners vs. Marlins

-Jarred Kelenic, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the Miami Marlins, with Edward Cabrera on the mound, June 13 at 9:40 PM ET.
+Jarred Kelenic -- .171 average over his past 10 games -- will be in action for the Seattle Mariners against the Miami Marlins, with Eury Perez on the hill, on June 14 at 9:40 PM ET.

 Jarred Kelenic Game Info & Props vs. the Marlins